Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 This applies to all aspects of structuring code into logical modules.

 By module we mean: functions, modules in python or go-lang, classes, something that holds lines of code together and logically separates them.
-If such a module is getting too large, start thinking on how to split one function into multiple function, breaking one huge source code file into a separate package etc.
+If such a module is getting too large, start thinking on how to split one function into multiple functions, breaking one huge source code file into a separate package etc.

 ### 1.4.
 Code Coverage